team-mayes/team-site/_pages/team.md

 ## <a name="svicchio"></a> Stephen Vicchio

-Stephen was the first member of Team Mayes \& Blue, joining before Prof. Mayes started at Michigan.
+Stephen was the first member of Team Mayes &amp; Blue, joining before Prof. Mayes started at Michigan.
 During his time in the group he worked on determining how different computational methods differently map carbohydrate potential energy surfaces.